trexminer/T-Rex/README.md

         --no-color                 Disable color output for console.
         --no-nvml                  Disable NVML GPU stats.
         --no-watchdog              Disable built-in watchdog.
+        --watchdog-exit-mode       Specifies the action "A" the watchdog should take if the miner gets restarted "N" times within "M" minutes.
+                                   Format: N:M:A. Valid values:
+                                                  N: any positive integer,
+                                                  M: any positive integer,
+                                                  A: r(system reboot), s(system shutdown), e(miner exit)
+                                   Actions "r" and "s" require running the miner with administrative privileges.
+                                   Examples:
+                                   20:10:s - watchdog will shutdown the system if the miner gets restarted 20 times within any 10 minute interval
+                                   5:7:r   - watchdog will reboot the system if the miner gets restarted 5 times within any 7 minute interval

     -B, --benchmark                Benchmark mode.
     -P, --protocol-dump            User protocol logging.